mansiey/mansiey-Striver-A2Z-DSA-Cpp-Solutions/1. Basics/readme.md

 ## 📚 Topics Covered

-🔹 Input/Output
-🔹 Conditional Statements
-🔹 Loops
 🔹 Basic Pattern Printing
+🔹 Basic Recursion
-🔹 Functions
+🔹 Basic maths
-🔹 STL Basics *(Coming soon)*

 These are all the key building blocks you should know when starting your DSA prep in **any** language! 🔧